Burgas Airport: Bus

 Line No 15 connects Burgas airport with Burgas South bus station.

 Intercity buses from Burgas to Pomorie, Aheloy, Ravda, Nessebar and Sunny beach also stop close to the airport.
 The stop is located at the roundabout on the main road across from the terminal building.

 Taxi

 The Taxi Piazza is located in front of the Arrivals Terminal at Burgas Airport.
 A taxi ride from Burgas Airport to the city takes approximately 15 minutes, depending on the traffic intensity.
+The prices start from €25 depending where in the city you need to go.

 Parking

 Passengers and guests arriving at Burgas Airport with their personal car can use the commercially available parking lot, located in the immediate vicinity of the main terminal building.
 The parking lot has 199 car spaces available and is accessible 24 hours a day.